froi/simple-rules-engine/README.md

 The expected format is simple by design.
 Each rule object needs three fields:

-* field: the name of the field you want to apply this rule to
+* field: the name of the field you want to apply this rule to.
+For nested objects this value should be in dot-notation / flattened format.
+Ex. `field: author.name`
 * validation: the validation function you wish to perfom on field.
 This function needs to return a boolean value
 * outcome: the function with the logic to be applied to the target object if the validation is `true`.
 It's important to note that the outcome only runs when the validation returns a true value.
 This behavior is just the initial step.